|So you have purchased your home and now it is time to learn to take care of it.

 And all for the want of a nail.......

 This adage parallels nicely with our philosophy with regards to home maintenance.
-Missing caulking at window, door or trim edge - leads to leakage inside – leads to rot – leads to structural issues, and all for the want of some caulking!
+Missing caulking at window, door or trim edge leads to leakage inside, which leads to rot, which leads to structural issues and all for the want of some caulking!

 Basic instruction on how to carry out simple maintenance throughout the home is an important part of our maintenance system.
 For example,